mattermost/docs/source/install/config-tls-mattermost.rst

  1. To encrpyt the traffic between End-Client and Mattermost server, NGINX will serve as forward proxy.
 Communication flow will be as follow:
     End-Client -> NGINX (port 443) -> Mattermost server.
- 2. Upstream encryption between NGINX to Mattermost server is allowed. (optional, not needed)
+ 2. (Optional) Upstream encryption between NGINX to Mattermost server is allowed.
  3. Follow `NGINX's guide on setting up SSL Termination for TCP Upstream Servers <https://docs.nginx.com/nginx/admin-guide/security-controls/terminating-ssl-tcp/>`__.

  Other helpful resources: